• Skip to content

 • Pedagogical Resources

 Rude behaviour at work can encompass many behaviours, from ignoring a colleague, to making disparaging comments, to interrupting someone during a meeting.
 These behaviours may seem quite mild, but the effects can be far reaching and have been linked to: employee burnout, increased stress, increased quitting intention, decreased motivation and feelings of isolation and anxiety.
-It’s important to understand more about rude behaviours, the factors that influence behaviours and how best people can cope with rudeness in the workplace.
+It’s important to understand more about rude behaviours, the factors that influence these behaviours and how best people can cope with rudeness in the workplace.
 This knowledge can then be used to reduce the impact of rudeness and help support the victims of rudeness.

 Paper